standage/genhub/docs/DEVELOP.md

 ### Distribution

-The source code, test data, and other supporting files have been organized to facilitate GenHub's distribution as a [Python package](https://docs.python.org/3/tutorial/modules.html#packages).
+The source code, test data, and other supporting files have been organized to facilitate GenHub's distribution as a [Python package](https://docs.python.org/3/tutorial/modules.html#packages) on [PyPI](https://pypi.python.org/pypi).
 When installed on a user's system, the core GenHub modules and scripts are copied to a dedicated location where they can be found by Python and the user's `PATH`, respectively.

 ## Getting started